hpi-schul-cloud/jitsi-deployment/docs/architecture/architecture.md

 This stack is adapted and patched to fit the needs of the Jitsi Meet setup.

-The [deployment patch for Grafana](../../base/monitoring/grafana-deployment-patch.yaml) adds a permanent storage to retain users and changes made in the dashboards.
+The [deployment patch for Grafana](../../base/ops/monitoring/grafana-deployment-patch.yaml) adds a permanent storage to retain users and changes made in the dashboards.
 In addition, Grafana is configured to serve from the subpath `/grafana`.
-An [ingress](../../base/monitoring/grafana-ingress.yaml) is defined to route traffic to the Grafana instance.
+An [ingress](../../base/ops/monitoring/grafana-ingress.yaml) is defined to route traffic to the Grafana instance.
 Again, SSL is terminated at the ingress.
+In order to copy the Kubernetes Secret containing the certificate for your domain from namespace `jitsi` to the `monitoring` namespace, the [kubernetes-reflector](https://github.com/emberstack/kubernetes-reflector) is used.

 A role and a role binding to let Prometheus monitor the `jitsi` namespace is defined in [prometheus-roleBindingSpecificNamespaces.yaml](../../base/ops/monitoring/prometheus-roleBindingSpecificNamespaces.yaml) and